Primordial Black Holes and Gravitational Waves in Hybrid Inflation with Chaotic Potentials: Inflation and PBH Production

+where $w$ is the width and $h$ is the height of the peaks.
 These peak functions are plotted in Fig. \ref{Kphi} as a function of $\phi$.
-It can be seen that the polynomial peak functions $K_{q=1,2}$ have wider base and falls off slowly.
-The Gaussian peak function $K_g$ falls off exponentially with a narrow base whereas, the step peak function $K_s$ has a flat top with the width exactly equal to $w$.
-Due to this peak function, the first slow roll parameter $\epsilon$ becomes very small, of the order of $10^{-10}$.
-This leads to ultra slow-roll inflation; the inflaton field gets trapped in this local minimum for $25$ to $40$ efolds as can be seen in Fig. \ref{EEP}.
+It can be seen that the polynomial peak functions $K_{q=1,2} (\phi)$ have wider base and falls off slowly.
+The Gaussian peak function $K_g (\phi)$ falls off exponentially with a narrow base whereas, the step peak function $K_s (\phi)$ has a flat top with the width exactly equal to $w$.
+Due to these peak functions, the first slow roll parameter $\epsilon$ becomes very small, $\mathcal{O} (\sim 10^{-10})$.
+This leads to ultra slow-roll inflation; the inflaton field gets trapped in this local minimum for $15$ to $40$ $e$-folds as shown in Fig. \ref{EEP}, where $\epsilon$, $\vert \eta \vert$ and $\phi$ are plotted against the number of $e$-folds $n = \log (a)$ for Gaussian peak function $K_g(\phi)$.
 Because of inverse relation between the power spectrum $P_\zeta$ and $\epsilon$, the sudden fall in the value of $\epsilon$ enhances the scalar power spectrum $P_\zeta$ by seven order of magnitude.
-This enhancement in power spectra can be realized in String theory-inspired inflation models due to large parametric space and the possibility of colliding branes. \cite{Jennifer}
+This enhancement in power spectra can be realized in string theory inspired inflationary models due to large parametric space and the possibility of colliding branes \cite{Jennifer}.